-To prove fraudulent trading is more than simply proving that the perpetrator set out with intent to defraud a creditor or that a senior staff member knew of it and turned a blind eye, a senior member of staff may still be charged with fraudulent trading even if they traded believing that later in insolvency the creditor would have their account settled.
+To prove fraudulent trading is more than simply proving that the perpetrator set out with intent to defraud a creditor, a senior member of staff may still be charged with fraudulent trading.
+This applies if a senior staff member knew of it and turned a blind eye.
+It could also be even if they traded believing that later in insolvency the creditor would have their account settled.

-For more information please contact us.
+For more information on fraudulent trading, please contact us.

 A GOOD DEFENCE WILL ENSURE THAT THE JURY HAVE AN INSIGHT INTO THE DEFENDANTS’ MIND-SET AS TO WHY THEY ACTED THE WAY THEY DID

 Commercial fraud is a term that describes a range of different activities, often covering a variety of causes of action.
 It usually covers the tort of ‘Deceit’ and involves deliberate actions, frequently involving dishonest or even criminal conduct

 Any individual involved or with knowledge of fraudulent trading is considered to have committed an offence.
 They are then subject to investigation and penalties should the case against them be successful.

 Fraudulent trading generally falls into two categories, long term fraud and short-term fraud: